japila-books/spark-sql-internals/docs/logical-optimizations/RewriteCorrelatedScalarSubquery.md

   subqueries: ArrayBuffer[ScalarSubquery]): E
 ----

-`extractCorrelatedScalarSubqueries` finds all link:spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.adoc[ScalarSubquery] expressions with at least one link:spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.adoc#children[child] in the input `expression` and adds them to the input `subqueries` collection.
+`extractCorrelatedScalarSubqueries` finds all spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md[ScalarSubquery] expressions with at least one spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md#children[child] in the input `expression` and adds them to the input `subqueries` collection.

-`extractCorrelatedScalarSubqueries` traverses the input `expression` down (the expression tree) and, every time a `ScalarSubquery` with at least one child is found, returns the head of the output attributes of the link:spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.adoc#plan[subquery plan].
+`extractCorrelatedScalarSubqueries` traverses the input `expression` down (the expression tree) and, every time a `ScalarSubquery` with at least one child is found, returns the head of the output attributes of the spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md#plan[subquery plan].

 In the end, `extractCorrelatedScalarSubqueries` returns the rewritten expression.

 NOTE: `extractCorrelatedScalarSubqueries` uses https://docs.scala-lang.org/overviews/collections/concrete-mutable-collection-classes.html[scala.collection.mutable.ArrayBuffer] and mutates an instance inside (i.e. adds `ScalarSubquery` expressions) that makes for two output values, i.e. the rewritten expression and the `ScalarSubquery` expressions.

-NOTE: `extractCorrelatedScalarSubqueries` is used exclusively when `RewriteCorrelatedScalarSubquery` is <<apply, executed>> (i.e. applied to a link:spark-sql-LogicalPlan.adoc[logical plan]).
+NOTE: `extractCorrelatedScalarSubqueries` is used exclusively when `RewriteCorrelatedScalarSubquery` is <<apply, executed>> (i.e. applied to a spark-sql-LogicalPlan.md[logical plan]).